 FAQs

-What Qualifies a Horse to Be a Paint?
+What qualifies a horse to be a paint?

-To be considered a paint horse, the equine must first register with the American Paint Horse Association (APHA), the American Paint Quarter Horse Association (AQHA), or the Thoroughbred (TB) registry.
-Also, the horse must pass the paint-horse color requirements under APHA guidelines.
+To be considered a paint horse, the equine must first register with the American Paint Horse Association (APHA), the American Paint Quarter Horse Association

 Yes, the American paint horse breed is great for beginners.
 They are calm, friendly, loyal, and happy to meet the owner.
 Moreover, paint horses are excited to go on a walk or ride.
 Beginners can also benefit from their intelligence and trainability.